 Teepee Fire Lay

-2. Above your tinder bundle, form a teepee with some kindling.
-Leave an opening in your teepee on side the wind is blowing against.
+- Above your tinder bundle, form a teepee with some kindling.
+Leave an opening in your teepee on the side the wind is blowing against.
 This will ensure that your fire gets the air it needs and will blow the flames onto the kindling.

-5. Place a match under your tinder.
-Because this lay directs the flame up, the flame should rise to the kindle and then on to the fuel wood.
+- Place a match under your tinder.
+Because this lay directs the flame up, the flame should rise to the kindling and then on to the fuel wood.

 Lean-to Fire Lay

-1. Stick a long piece of kindling into the ground at about a 30 degree angle.
+- Stick a long piece of kindling into the ground at about a 30-degree angle.
 The end of the stick should be pointing into the wind.

-4. Lay small pieces of kindling against the piece of kindling stuck in the ground.
+- Lay small pieces of kindling against the piece stuck in the ground.
 Add another layer with larger pieces of kindling.

 Log Cabin Fire Lay